Anti-inflammatory – Antioxidant

 - Astaxanthin is the most stable antioxidant.
 Typically, an antioxidant becomes unstable after quenching a free radical, and in the process becomes a free radical itself.
 However, astaxanthin due to its unique molecular structure that allows it to span the cell’s lipid bi-layer and also because of its long double-bonded chain, can stabilize free radicals by adding them to its structure, rather than sacrificing an atom or electron.
 This makes it a better antioxidant than others.

 - Astaxanthin’s low molecular weight and unique structure combine in allowing it to cross the “Blood Brain Barrier”, and the “Blood Retina Barrier”, making it available to the eye, brain and central nervous system.
-This helps alleviate oxidative stress that has been shown to contribute to ocular and neurodegenerative diseases such as Glaucoma and Alzheimer’s.
+This helps alleviate oxidative stress that has been shown to contribute to ocular and neurodegenerative diseases involving memory loss and vision problems.

 - Astaxanthin exhibits three types of isomerism.
 They are the 3S,3’S, 3R,3’S, and 3R,3’R stereoisomer’s.
 Of the three, the 3S, 3’S isomers are the most stable and is believed to be an adaptive feature to be able to store astaxanthin in tissues without excessive oxidation.